markvincze/blog/content/posts/how-i-created-my-cv-with-modern-html-and-css.md

 +++
-title = "How I created my CV with modern HTML and CSS" slug = "how-i-created-my-cv-with-modern-html-and-css" description = "How I created my resume using modern HTML and CSS in a way that it can be easily exported ot PDF as well." date = "2025-06-15T20:00:00.0000000" tags = ["html", "css", "cv", "resume"]
+title = "How I created my CV with modern HTML and CSS" slug = "how-i-created-my-cv-with-modern-html-and-css" description = "How I created my resume using modern HTML and CSS in a way that it can be easily exported to PDF as well." date = "2025-06-15T20:00:00.0000000" tags = ["html", "css", "cv", "resume"]
 +++